-By optimizing your FAQs to include keywords that you can link to other pages within your website, this is turn can drive more traffic to your website and boost SEO rankings.
+By optimizing your FAQ section to include keywords that you can link to other pages within your website, this, in turn, can drive more traffic to your website and boost SEO rankings.

 You might ask, well, how would I know which questions to include and what to write in my FAQ?
 The simple answer is to talk to your customers as often as possible.
 By doing this, not only will it delight your customers, but they’re going to give you the most immediate and actionable steps you would need to address.
 You’re going to get insights as to what they think about when they visit your page.

 Don’t forget to check reviews as well and gather as many testimonials as you can.
 If they’re positive, great!
 You can add these as social proof that what you have to offer is good.
 And when they’re not so stellar, then you would know what to improve upon.
 Hidden in these reviews are also answers to common fears, questions, and perceived risks that they may have in your FAQs in the first place.

 Think about the structure your business would need.
 If you’re just starting out and you have fewer products to offer, you might want to consider a simple minimalistic template with little to no added decoration.
 You can also opt to create a text page from scratch (but why would you, if you can try out one for free).